DavidRaab/Sq/README.md

 this is an exhausted example. `Sq::Parser` does not try to replace Regexes.
 Quite the opposite.
-It allows creating Parser with regexes in mind and for good performance you should try to cramp as much as possible into Perl's regeyes.
+It allows creating Parser with regexes in mind and for good performance you should try to cramp as much as possible into Perl's regexes.
 So here is the above parser re-written using Perl Regexes.

 ```perl